 As you can see, even today's remarkable, but specialized, AI (ANI, for those of you who remember a few thousand words back) suffer from what are broadly defined as alignment problems-a gap between the Al's actions and human values, goals, intents, preferences, and principles.
 That's frightening enough.
 What happens when we achieve AGI human-level inorganic intelligence?
-Poorly aligned AGI poses an existential threat, and Al business leaders and researchers know it.
+Poorly aligned AGI poses an existential threat. and Al business leaders and researchers know it.
 That's the impetus behind a May 30, 2023 statement that said, "Mitigating the risk of extinction from Al should be a global priority alongside other societal-scale risk such as pandemics and nuclear war."
 This isn't just public posturing, either.
 "P-Doom" is a new topic at Silicon Valley parties.
-P-Doom is the probability that an individual gives to Al bringing about catastrophe for humanity, and, as Casey Newton said in a recent episode of Hard Fork, "In the Al research community, there are people who think that probability is like 10 % or higher. " As fascinating a technological problem as Al is-and as much potential for good that it has-one must wonder why humanity is tinkering with a technology that experts believe has a 10% or higher chance of subjugating or eliminating our species.
+P-Doom is the probability that an individual gives to Al bringing about catastrophe for humanity, and, as Casey Newton said in a recent episode of Hard Fork, "In the Al research community, there are people who think that probability is like 10 % or higher."
+As fascinating a technological problem as Al is-and as much potential for good that it has-one must wonder why humanity is tinkering with a technology that experts believe has a 10% or higher chance of subjugating or eliminating our species.

 P-Doom may be something we don't have to worry about for a while.
-Even Sam Altman, CEO of OpenAI, the creator of ChatGPT, acknowledges that less is to be gained by training larger LLMs and more to be won by focusing on "rapidly increasing capability."39 Or we may need different models, such as whole brain emulation, enhanced networks, or brain-computer interfaces, to achieve it.
+Even Sam Altman, CEO of OpenAI, the creator of it.
 It could be decades before AGI debuts.
 Or years.
 Or months.
 As Nick Bostrom points out, the experts are all over the map in predicting its arrival40, but we had better solve the alignment problem long before its birth.
 The recursive self-improvement baked into AGI will likely cause a rapid intelligence explosion, leading from AGI to artificial superintelligence far faster than we would be able to react.
 You can imagine for yourself the risk that an unaligned vastly superior intellect would pose to the previous holders of the cognitive crown.

-Create an uncanny valley photo of this quote from Stephen Deadalus in James Joyce's Ulysses: "seaspawr and seawrack, the nearing tide, that rusty boot.
+Create an uncanny valley photo of this quote from Stephen Deadalus in James Joyce's Ulysses: "seaspawn and seawrack, the nearing tide, that rusty boot.
 Snotgreen, bluesilver, rust: coloured signs."

 This is an enormously difficult problem.
-Says OpenAI, "Unaligned AGI could pose substantial risks to humanity and solving the AGI alignment problems could be so difficult that it will require all of humanity to work together.41" That's sobering.
+Says OpenAI, "Unaligned AGI could pose substantial risks to humanity and solving the AGI alignment problems could be so difficult that it will require all of humanity to work together.
+41" That's sobering.
 OpenAI proposes to solve it by tasking AI with it: "Building and aligning a system that can make faster and better alignment research progress than humans can."42 What could possibly go wrong?